triel-dev/triel-pro-co-docs/docs/en/database.md

-# Triel Pro Co Database Documentation
+# Triel Pro Control Database Documentation

-This document describes the database schema for the Triel Pro Co system.
+This document describes the database schema for the Triel Pro Control system.

 Database engine: `PostgreSQL`